 I scour the bookshelves with an intent focus.
 I don’t want to be bothered, I just want to find the stories.
 One story, ANY story from a kid like me.
 I find stories about divorce, stories about coming out, but nothing about kids who are products of both a divorce and a parent coming out.
 I need to find something to tell me I will be okay.

-Today I write because every time I think it’s time to quit I receive another message or comment from someone who is just starting to find their way through all of the grief and confusion.
-The desperation I felt in that San Diego bookstore comes back to me each time I receive a message desperate for hope.
+Today I continue to write because every time I think it’s time to quit I receive another message or comment from someone who is just starting to find their way through all of the grief and confusion.
+The desperation I felt in that San Diego bookstore comes back to meas I am once again reminded that I am no longer alone.

 I write to find my own identity and to find others.
 We all need community and people who understand.

-I write because the farther away from all the grief and despair I get, the more humor I find … in everything.
-There really is plenty to laugh at!
+Thefarther away from all the grief and despair I get, the more humor I find … in everything.
+So the writing continues.

 I notice that the longer I write the stronger I become.
 I no longer hesitate to come out to new people I meet.
 ‘My mom’s boyfriend’ and ‘my dad’s boyfriend’ are phrases I use without thought – No matter where I am.
-If someone reacts to the phrase ‘my dad’s boyfriend’ and not my mom’s well … that’s their problem, not mine.
+If someone reacts to the phrase ‘my dad’s boyfriend’ and not my ‘mom’s boyfriend’ well … that’s their problem, not mine.
 Writing for me now is more about building a better future.
 Creating more understanding and encouraging acceptance.
-So that I don’t have to make those same mistakes and so that LGBT or not my kids will be accepted.
+So that I don’t have to make those same mistakes and so that LGBT or not kids of the future will be accepted.

 Sometimes I question why and what I should share … but I’m still here … still writing … because I’m not sure if the journey ever ends.